 - Active surveillance

-- Prostate cancer immunotherapy
+- Prostate cancer immunotherapy and hormone therapy

 - Robotic prostatectomy (minimally invasive prostate cancer surgery)